The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach

-To apply the event study approach, I took advantage of the fact that for 9 courts, accounting for roughly 30 \% of the opinions in my sample, the names of the judge who wrote the opinion is provided in the CourtListener database.
-For the remaining sexual offense opinions, I obtained the judge's name based on a semi-automatic approach, i.e., by formulating court-specific \texttt{regex}-rules to identify the authoring judge, which I then checked manually based on the context from which they were drawn.
+To apply the event study approach, I take advantage of the fact that for 9 courts, accounting for roughly 30 \% of the opinions in my sample, the names of the judge who wrote the opinion is provided in the CourtListener database.
+For the remaining sexual offense opinions, I obtain the judge's name based on a semi-automatic approach, i.e., by formulating court-specific \texttt{regex}-rules to identify the authoring judge, which I then check manually based on the context from which they were drawn.
 In cases where more than one judge is named as the author of an opinion, the name mentioned first is selected as the authoring judge, as is the case in the CourtListener database.
-Opinions written per curiam, i.e., in the name of the court rather than the judge(s), as well as opinions in which no author is named are excluded from the sample in the event study setting (they account for less than 1\% of sexual offense opinions).
+Opinions written per curiam, i.e., in the name of the court rather than the judge(s), as well as opinions in which no authoring judge is named are excluded from the sample in the event study setting (they account for less than 1\% of sexual offense opinions).